Wolverine World Wide, Inc. (NYSE:WWW) Insider Christopher Hufnagel Sells 2,000 Shares

-Wolverine World Wide, Inc. (NYSE:WWW) insider Christopher Hufnagel sold 2,000 shares of the firm’s stock in a transaction on Friday, April 16th.
-The shares were sold at an average price of $39.99, for a total transaction of $79,980.00.
-Following the transaction, the insider now directly owns 72,490 shares of the company’s stock, valued at approximately $2,898,875.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Wolverine World Wide, Inc. (NYSE:WWW) insider Christopher Hufnagel sold 2,000 shares of the company’s stock in a transaction on Thursday, April 22nd.
+The shares were sold at an average price of $40.96, for a total transaction of $81,920.00.

-Wolverine World Wide (NYSE:WWW) last posted its earnings results on Thursday, February 25th.
-The textile maker reported $0.21 earnings per share for the quarter, beating analysts’ consensus estimates of $0.17 by $0.04.
-Wolverine World Wide had a net margin of 3.00% and a return on equity of 17.74%.
-The firm had revenue of $509.60 million during the quarter, compared to analyst estimates of $478.97 million.
-Research analysts expect that Wolverine World Wide, Inc. will post 1.12 earnings per share for the current year.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
+Stockholders of record on Thursday, April 1st will be issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 0.96%.
+The ex-dividend date of this dividend is Wednesday, March 31st.
+Wolverine World Wide’s dividend payout ratio is 17.78%.

-A number of brokerages recently weighed in on WWW.
-Telsey Advisory Group lifted their target price on shares of Wolverine World Wide from $29.00 to $35.00 and gave the stock a “market perform” rating in a research note on Friday, February 26th.
-Robert W. Baird lifted their target price on shares of Wolverine World Wide from $42.00 to $44.00 and gave the stock an “outperform” rating in a research note on Monday, March 29th.
+A number of research firms have commented on WWW.
+Pivotal Research increased their target price on Wolverine World Wide from $33.00 to $40.00 and gave the stock a “buy” rating in a report on Monday, February 22nd.
+B. Riley raised their price objective on Wolverine World Wide from $39.00 to $45.00 and gave the stock a “buy” rating in a research note on Wednesday, March 24th.
+Robert W. Baird boosted their target price on shares of Wolverine World Wide from $42.00 to $44.00 and gave the company an “outperform” rating in a research note on Monday, March 29th.
 They noted that the move was a valuation call.
-B. Riley lifted their price objective on shares of Wolverine World Wide from $39.00 to $45.00 and gave the stock a “buy” rating in a research report on Wednesday, March 24th.
-Finally, Pivotal Research boosted their price target on shares of Wolverine World Wide from $33.00 to $40.00 and gave the company a “buy” rating in a research report on Monday, February 22nd.
-Four equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $32.45.
+Finally, Telsey Advisory Group lifted their price target on shares of Wolverine World Wide from $29.00 to $35.00 and gave the company a “market perform” rating in a report on Friday, February 26th.
+Four research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $32.45.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Vantage Consulting Group Inc bought a new stake in shares of Wolverine World Wide in the fourth quarter valued at about $34,000.
-Strs Ohio grew its stake in shares of Wolverine World Wide by 75.0% during the third quarter.
-Strs Ohio now owns 2,100 shares of the textile maker’s stock worth $54,000 after acquiring an additional 900 shares during the last quarter.
-Veriti Management LLC purchased a new stake in shares of Wolverine World Wide during the fourth quarter worth about $89,000.
-First Bank & Trust grew its stake in shares of Wolverine World Wide by 62.2% during the first quarter.
-First Bank & Trust now owns 3,717 shares of the textile maker’s stock worth $142,000 after acquiring an additional 1,425 shares during the last quarter.
-Finally, Synovus Financial Corp purchased a new stake in shares of Wolverine World Wide during the fourth quarter worth about $201,000.
-91.49% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of WWW.
+BlackRock Inc. raised its holdings in Wolverine World Wide by 2.4% during the 4th quarter.
+BlackRock Inc. now owns 12,679,744 shares of the textile maker’s stock worth $396,242,000 after buying an additional 297,172 shares during the period.
+Bank of New York Mellon Corp lifted its position in shares of Wolverine World Wide by 8.7% in the 4th quarter.
+Bank of New York Mellon Corp now owns 1,151,135 shares of the textile maker’s stock valued at $35,973,000 after acquiring an additional 92,352 shares in the last quarter.
+Victory Capital Management Inc. boosted its stake in Wolverine World Wide by 6.9% in the 4th quarter.
+Victory Capital Management Inc. now owns 1,129,277 shares of the textile maker’s stock worth $35,290,000 after purchasing an additional 73,234 shares during the period.
+Norges Bank purchased a new position in Wolverine World Wide during the 4th quarter worth approximately $32,201,000.
+Finally, Charles Schwab Investment Management Inc. increased its position in Wolverine World Wide by 2.7% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 917,003 shares of the textile maker’s stock worth $28,657,000 after purchasing an additional 23,936 shares during the last quarter.
+91.49% of the stock is currently owned by hedge funds and other institutional investors.

 Wolverine World Wide Company Profile